Skip to main content

 The Life and Work of Oscar Nemon (1906-1985)

-Daniel Zec will investigate to what extent Oskar Nemon ‘belongs’ to Croatian art history, and how much to English culture – within which Nemon spent the greater part of his life and completed the majority of his artistic work.
+Daniel Zec investigates to what extent Oskar Nemon ‘belongs’ to Croatian art history, and how much to English culture – within which Nemon spent the greater part of his life and completed the majority of his artistic work.

-Zec will continue ongoing research, with particular focus on Nemon’s lost work and portrait sculptures.
+Zec’s ongoing research focuses particularly on Nemon’s lost work and portrait sculptures.
 Planned outcomes are a book, an exhibition and an exhibition catalogue.

 Pil and Galia Kollectiv